UdaySMukherjee/Image-Dataset-Generator/README.md

 # Image Dataset Maker

-A simple Python application that allows you to search and download images from Bing Images using Selenium and tkinter.
+A simple Python application that allows you to search and download images from Bing Images using Selenium and Tkinter.

 ## Features

-- Search for images based on a given search term.
+- Search for images based on a given search term in Chrome.
-- Specify the maximum number of images to download.
+- Specify the number of images to download.
-- Select a download folder for saving the downloaded images.
+- Creates an easy-made dataset of images.

-## Screenshots
+## UI

 ![Screenshot](screenshots/screenshot.png)